Design a network using Cisco ONP

 All flex supported amplifiers, controller cards, and chassis types

-Use this task to import .mpz file from CTP to Cisco ONP.
+Use this procedure to import an mpz file from Cisco Transport Planner to Cisco ONP.

 Before you begin

-Log in to Cisco ONP web interface as a user with network creation permission.
+Log in to the Cisco ONP web interface as a user with network creation permission.

 Import the required optical source files and layout template using and options.
-For more information, refer Manage Alien and Manage Layout .
+For more information, refer to Manage Alien, and Manage Layout .

 Procedure